microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-software-updates.md

 |----------|---------------------------------------------------|
 | version  | Feature update version for the Windows 10 release.|

-Below are some examples of feature updates in the deployment service's catalog.
+Below are some examples of feature updates in the deployment service catalog.

 | Display name                               | Version |
 |--------------------------------------------|---------|